Roussillon is for Artists

 Indeed, I was not going to spend my life “Waiting for Godot.”

-Others who value Beckett’s work enough to award the playwright a Nobel Prize for Literature, view the play as a masterpiece of post–modernism.
-Indeed the artist paints a simple, rather vague, picture of the village, Roussillon.
-It is the characters and their stories, however, that put meaning into life in and around the 1940’s village and the War.
+Others who value Beckett’s work enough to award the playwright a Nobel Prize for Literature view the play as a masterpiece of post-modernism.
+Indeed, the artist paints a simple, somewhat vague picture of the village of Roussillon.
+However, the characters and their stories put meaning into life in and around the 1940s village and the War.

 Written in French

-Perhaps the most astounding fact about Beckett, to this American who somehow refuses to learn French, is that his most famous works were written in French.
+Perhaps the most astounding fact about Beckett, to this American who refuses to learn French, is that his most famous works were written in French.
 Yes, an Irishman from Dublin chose to pen in French because it was: “easier to write ‘without style.'”
-Meaning, he felt that he could write in a more colloquial style in French.
+He felt he could write in a more colloquial style in French.
 To Beckett, English was too literal.

 Beckett preferred to express himself in French even in his last work, a poem entitled “Comment Dire.”

-In 1988 Beckett was diagnosed with aphasia, a condition defined as the “loss of speech, partial or total, or loss of power to understand written or spoken language, as a result of disorder of the cerebral speech centers” (OED).
-Before he died he regained his ability to speak and to read.
+In 1988, Beckett was diagnosed with aphasia, defined as the “loss of speech, partial or total, or loss of power to understand written or spoken language, as a result of a disorder of the cerebral speech centers” (OED).
+Before he died, he regained his ability to speak and to read.
 His writing, again, showed his determination to understand the unexplainable.
-“Comment Dire”, with its dashes and repetitions, shows an artist’s undying compulsion to search for words.
+“Comment Dire,” with its dashes and repetitions, leads an artist to search for words compulsively.

 folie que de –